wwwebman/front-end-interview-questions/readme.md

 1. Do you use [Grunt](https://gruntjs.com/), [Gulp](https://gulpjs.com/), [Webpack](https://webpack.github.io/) or Browserify in your projects?

 ## HTML Interview Questions
 1. Could you list main HTML5 tags?
+1. What does mean optional closing tag? - [answer](https://www.w3.org/TR/REC-html40/index/elements.html)

 ## CSS Interview Questions
 1. What is different between mobile first and mobile last?